Continuous dependence on the coefficients for a class of non-autonomous evolutionary equations: Introduction

 We also refer to \cite{TarIntro,CioDon,BenLiPap}, where the continuous dependence of the coefficients has been addressed in the particular situation of homogenization problems.
 See also the references in \cite{Waurick2013a}.
 Due to the specific structure of the problem semi-group theory could be applied for a homogenization problem for thermo-elasticity, \cite{Francfort1983}.

 As indicated above the main observation for discussing homogenization problems is that the coefficients might only converge in a rather weak topology.
 A possible choice modeling this is the weak operator topology, \cite{Waurick2012a,Waurick}.
 Thus, motivated by the problems in homogenization theory, we investigate the continuous dependence of solutions of evolutionary problems on the coefficients, where the latter are endowed with the weak operator topology.
 Aiming at an abstract result and having sketched the drawbacks of semi-group theory in this line of problems, we need to consider a different class of evolutionary equations.
 We focus on a certain class of integro-differential-algebraic partial differential equations.
 Recently, a well-posedness result could be obtained for this class, \cite{Waurick2013e}.
-We mention here that this well-posedness result for non-autonomous equations may be regarded as in the flavor of results obtained in \cite[Section 5]{daprato1975}, \cite[Section 3.14]{Arendt2011} or \cite[Chapter 6]{Favini2006}.
-Now, generalizations of the results in \cite{Waurick2012a,Waurick2012,Waurick2013a} need the development of other techniques.
+Moreover, generalizations of the results in \cite{Waurick2012a,Waurick2012,Waurick2013a} need the development of other techniques.

 The class of equations under consideration is roughly described as follows.
 Consider